joekelly211/masfi/README.md

 ## Future work

-Additional tools with functions such as 'business as usual' forecasting, support for additional biomes, geohazard predictions and vegetation structure classification are currently under development.
-MASFI will continue to be supported, and if funding and time permits, worked into a larger software suite for protected area prioritisation and management.
+Additional tools with functions such as disturbance pattern forecasting, support for additional biomes, geohazard predictions and vegetation structure classification are being considered or actively developed.
+MASFI will continue to be supported, and if funding and time permits, worked into a larger software suite for protected area prioritisation, monitoring and management.

 ## Citation

 If you use MASFI in your research, please cite:
-Kelly, J., Clements, G. R., Ong, D.J., Low, R., Senescall, M., Zeng, Y.W., Rao, S., & Jinggut, T. (2025).
+Kelly, J., Clements, G. R., Ong, D.J., Low, R., Senescall, M., Zeng, Y., Rao, S., & Jinggut, T. (2025).
 Mapping alternate scenarios of forest intactness: a machine learning framework. https://github.com/joekelly211/masfi